-The IRS regards the withholding of payroll taxes to create a trust fund for the benefit of the government and your employees.
-There is a fiduciary duty.
-Further, you have put the IRS in a difficult position.
-They must credit the employees for having paid the tax, even giving refunds, while they never receive the money to pay the taxes for which the employee gets credit.
+If you failed to pay your employees’ payroll taxes to the government, you will find yourself in a very difficult and frustrating situation.
+The IRS withholds payroll taxes to create a trust fund for the benefit of the government and your employees.
+If you failed to pay these taxes, the IRS must credit your employees for having paid the tax, even giving refunds, while they never received the money to pay the taxes for which the employee gets credit.

-In my opinion, the IRS is more strict in enforcing collection of this type of tax than other types of taxes.
-This means that you need professional help from an Austin tax attorney such as myself right away.
+In the opinion of John McDuff, the IRS is more strict in enforcing tax collection on payroll taxes than other types of taxes.
+It is therefore crucial that you find professional help from an experienced tax attorney, such as John McDuff.

 IRS Collection Methods

 The IRS may seize the assets of your business and, therefore, close the business.
 Regardless, they will file a lien quickly.
-They may levy your bank accounts, and take all of the cash that your business needs to operate.
-This will happen if you even hesitate about entering into an installment payment plan.
-I have decades of experience handling this kind of rapid and harsh collection action by the IRS, giving businesses the opportunity to keep running and survive.
-If you enter into a payment plan, and you continue to fail to pay over the payroll taxes, you are in special collection trouble.
+They can issue bank levies and take all of the cash that your business needs to operate.

+Expect these actions to be taken against you even if you simply hesitate to enter into some sort of installment plan with the IRS.
+If you enter into a payment plan but still fail to pay your debts, you are in special collection trouble.
 If the new liability that you create is greater than the payments you are sending to the IRS, you have pyramided your liabilities, with the total liability getting even larger.
 The IRS will act quickly, and shut you down, in many cases.
-I know how to handle these situations, always with the goal of helping my clients keep their businesses open.

 Contact The Law Office of John McDuff, P.C.